shamshoum/managedep/README.md

 I still didn't decide to which direction it will go.
 What I do know is that I would like to have a tool that will give me abilities to easily manage my apps dependencies.

-Currently the tool will check which dependcies that are not installed in your package.json and aren't in actual use.
+Currently the tool will check which dependcies that are installed in your package.json and aren't in actual use.

 #### Latest updates can be found in commits.